-We’re looking forward to welcoming you back to the Royal BC Museum.
-The museum is resuming operations and re-opening in a thoughtful, phased way- informed by the advice of the public health authority and backed by science.
-Our teams have been working hard to ensure the safest conditions for our staff, volunteers, partners and visitors.
+Welcome back to the Royal BC Museum.
+The museum has resumed operations and has reopened in a thoughtful, phased way, informed by the advice of the public health authority and backed by science.
+Our teams have worked hard to ensure the safest conditions for our staff, volunteers, partners and visitors.

-We’ve given the health and safety program the mammoth treatment.
-You will notice some changes the next time you visit.
+We’ve given the health and safety program a mammoth upgrade, and you’ll notice improvements the next time you visit.

 Hours of Operation